|Previous College:||Stonehill College '06|

 2013 Newbury Coach of the Year

-Brook Capello enters her fourth season at the helm of the Newbury softball program, compiling a 40-69 record and 28-24 in the New England Collegiate Conference (NECC).
+Brook Capello enters her ninth year at Newbury and fifth as the head coach of the Newbury College softball program.
+Over the past four seasons as the helm she has compiled a 56-88 overall record and 39-31 against the New England Collegiate Conference (NECC).

-In 2013, Coach Capello earned NECC Coach of the Year honors after guiding the Nighthawks to a program-best 21-19 record and earn the third seed in the NECC post-season with a 12-4 conference record.
+The previous season, in 2013, Capello earned NECC Coach of the Year honors after guiding the Nighthawks to a program-best 21-19 record and earn the third seed in the NECC post-season with a 12-4 conference record.

 The Nighthawks shattered the record book in 2013, breaking 21 offensive and defensive records.
 Batting .311 as a team, they surpassed previous single-season team-highs in slugging percentage (.389), runs (223), hits (356), doubles (49), homeruns (10), RBIs (183) and total bases (445).
 On the rubber, the Nighthawk pitchers saw their team ERA drop to a program best 3.93 while allowing an all-time team low 1.98 walks per seven innings.